When will HMS Prince of Wales enter active service? Here's what you need to know

 HMS Prince of Wales is the second of the Royal Navy’s new Queen Elizabeth-class aircraft carriers.

-She is due to arrive into her home port of Portsmouth for the first time and will later be joined by her sister ship HMS Queen Elizabeth before the end of the year.
+She has arrived into her home port of Portsmouth for the first time and will later be joined by her sister ship HMS Queen Elizabeth before the end of the year.

 READ MORE: How did HMS Prince of Wales get her name?
 Cost, crew size and where she was built